Sunday, December 29, 2024

 Wood plate $5.99 on sale.
 Pattern packet $7.75 on Etsy.

 I got the base coats and glaze on.
 Painting the red rim was finicky and took several touch ups.
 I tried to do a burled finish on the outer rim using a folded up plastic bag, but after all it's not really visible.
-This pattern is ambitious and I'll have to get more courage to continue.
+This pattern is ambitious and I needed a bit of courage to start the design painting a few weeks later.
+This pattern called for 11 different paint colors, and I needed to blend my own blue out of a couple of colors.
+The actual design painting took about 8 hours, and then there was additional time for touch ups, glazing and applying multiple coats of polyurethane varnish.

 No comments: